Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Methods

 i.e., the upward flow version of Eq. \eqref{eq:flow_equation}, but with initial conditions $\phi'(t=0)=\phi$.
-The flowed manifold $\mathcal{M}_T$ at flow-time $t=T$ is obtained by integrating Eq. \eqref{eq:holomorphic_flow_equation} from $t=0$ up to $T$, during which the field variables are continuously deformed from $\phi$ to $\phi'(T)$.
-In the limit $T\to\infty$, the flowed manifold tends towards the corresponding ensemble of Lefschetz thimbles.
+The flowed manifold $\mathcal{M}_T$ at flow time $t=T$ is obtained by integrating Eq. \eqref{eq:holomorphic_flow_equation} from $t=0$ up to $T$, during which the field variables are continuously deformed from $\phi$ to $\phi'(T)$.
+In the limit $T\to\infty$, the flowed manifold tends toward the corresponding ensemble of Lefschetz thimbles.
 It can be readily shown that along the flow

 resulting in that the phase oscillations originating from $e^{-S}$ get more and more suppressed as the holomorphic flow equations are evolved.
 Also note that the phase-quenched partition function also decreases as $\mathrm{Re}S$ increases along the flow, thus the average phase is expected to increase as well.
 However, this remains true only if the Jacobian of the deformation can be ignored.